 We have prepared the financial statements included herein without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been omitted pursuant to such Securities and Exchange Commission rules and regulations.
-In our opinion, the accompanying statements contain all adjustments necessary to present fairly the financial position of our company as of December 31, 2005, and its results of operations for the three month and six month periods ended December 31, 2005 and 2004 and its cash flows for the six month periods ended December 31, 2005 and 2004.
+In our opinion, the accompanying statements contain all adjustments necessary to present fairly the financial position of our company as of March 31, 2006, and its results of operations for the three month and six month periods ended March 31, 2006 and 2005.
 The results for these interim periods are not necessarily indicative of the results for the entire year.
 The accompanying financial statements should be read in conjunction with the financial statements and the notes thereto filed as a part of our annual report on Form 10-KSB.